bbthorne/Roomba_DT/README.md

              between tasks in the Roomba's Roamings Behavior Tree

 This solution uses higher-order functions to simulate a hierarchy of node types.

+Includes a copy of functools.py, as it is not as popular as other Python packages.